AiMecreative/AiMecreative.github.io/source/_posts/ML/UNet.md

         return self.Th(self.pred(self.C10(O4)))
 ```

-As you can see, the difference between U-Net and other networks before U-Net is that, U-Net conbines the former infomation from encoder and current infomation from decoder.
+As you can see, the difference between U-Net and other networks before U-Net is that U-Net conbines the former information from encoder and current information from decoder.

 # Code

-During the training process, we want to keep some infomation of loss values and accuracy values on training set and validation set, so that we can analyze the variance.
+During the training process, we want to keep some information of loss values and accuracy values on training set and validation set so that we can analyze the variance.

 In the function named `train()`, we take `optimizer` and `loss` as two parameters used in training process.
 The outputs of this function are loss and accuracy on both training set and validation set.
 If we get the data about training set and validation set, we can draw the curves.
-If both training and validation loss values decrease during training process, we can conclude that our model convergences and do not overfit on training set.
+If both training and validation loss values decrease during training process, we can conclude that our model converges and does not overfit on training set.

-The train step code is show as following:
+The training code is shown as follow:

 ```python
 self.model.train()